open-mpic/aws-lambda-python/README.md

 All requirements for running the API are packaged and uploaded to AWS as a lambda layer.
 However, the machine deploying the API must have the following requirements
 - The AWS CLI (https://aws.amazon.com/cli/) installed with default profile login credentials.
 The script currently uses the "default" profile to deploy the API to.
 If you have multiple AWS profiles, ensure the one you want to use for the API in listed as default in ~/.aws/credentials.
 You can alternatively change the AWS module parameters in main.tf to use an alternate profile.
 - Open Tofu (https://opentofu.org/) is installed.
 This is an open-source fork of Terraform and the configs in this project are largely interoperable between the two.
-- Python3.11 which can be run with the command `python3.11`
+- Python 3.11.9 which can be run with the command `python3.11` and `python3`. [pyenv](https://github.com/pyenv/pyenv) is one option for getting this specific version of python and not modifying any other python installs on the system.
 - Bash.
 Several deployment scripts are written for bash.
-- A Python3 install linked to the command python3 and the requirements from requirements.txt (in the root directory) installed.
-These requirements are for the configure.py script (run on the local machine) and are distinct from the requirements in layer/requirements.txt which are requirements for the AWS Lambda Functions run in the cloud.
 - Hatch (https://hatch.pypa.io/) for building and running the project.
 This is a Python project manager that can be installed via `pip install hatch`.

 ## Deployment Steps